 Fresenius Medical Care AG & Co.
 KGaA posts solid first quarter results underlining resilience of business model

 DGAP-News: Fresenius Medical Care AG & Co.
 KGaA

-Fresenius Medical Care expects both revenue and net income to grow at a mid to high single digit rate in 2020.
-These targets are in constant currency and exclude special items and are based on the adjusted results 2019 including the effects of the operations of the NxStage acquisition and the IFRS 16 implementation.
+On the basis of the guidance given in February, which excludes the impact from the COVID-19 pandemic, Fresenius Medical Care expects both revenue and net income to grow at a mid to high single digit rate in 2020.
+These targets are in constant currency, exclude special items3 and are based on the adjusted results 2019 including the effects of the operations of the NxStage acquisition and the IFRS 16 implementation.

 Patients, Clinics and Employees

 As of March 31, 2020, Fresenius Medical Care treated 348,703 patients in 4,002 dialysis clinics worldwide.
 At the end of the first quarter, the Company had 121,403 employees (full-time equivalents) worldwide, compared to 118,308 employees as of March 31, 2019.

 Strong revenue growth in the first quarter